mariusbanea/students-booking-system-server/readme.md

 ### US-02 Create student on a future, working date

-As a restaurant manager<br/>
+As a school manager<br/>
 I only want to allow students to be created on a day when we are open<br/>
 so that users do not accidentally create a student for days when we are closed.<br/>

 #### Acceptance criteria

 1. The `/students/new` page will display an error message with `className="alert alert-danger"` if any of the following constraints are violated:
-   - The student date is a Tuesday as the restaurant is closed on Tuesdays.
+   - The student date is a Tuesday as the school is closed on Tuesdays.
    - The student date is in the past.
 Only future students are allowed.
 1. The `/students` API will have the same validations as above and will return 400, along with an informative error message, when a validation error happens.